quasarframework/quasar/docs/src/pages/start/vite-plugin/vite-plugin.md

 ## Using Quasar

-We have built a configurator to help you get started as quick as possible:
+We have built a configurator to help you get started as quickly as possible:

 <vite-plugin-usage />